 The purpose of lead tracking is to see which marketing efforts are successful and which ones are not doing you any favors.

-Your leads may come from various sources, so it’s important to track each one.
+Your HVAC leads many come from various sources, so it’s important to track each one.

-Tracking ALL marketing efforts will help you make informed decisions moving forward with your company marketing.
+Tracking ALL marketing efforts will help you make informed decisions moving forward with your HVAC company marketing.

 Let’s talk about the different types of lead tracking.